aaronhktan/jyut-dict/README.md

 This project requires Qt 5.15.

-**Before building the application, you must build the dictionary database using `script-set.py` (for CEDICT + CC-CANTO) or `script-individual` (for CFDICT/HanDeDict).** Read the README in `src/dictionaries/cedict` for instructions, then place the generated database, named `dict.db`, in `src/jyut-dict/resources/db/`.
+**Before building the application, you must build the dictionary database using `parse-set.py` (for CEDICT + CC-CANTO) or `parse-individual.py` (for CFDICT/HanDeDict).** Read the README in `src/dictionaries/cedict` for instructions, then place the generated database, named `dict.db`, in `src/jyut-dict/resources/db/`.

 #### Qt Creator (macOS, Ubuntu, Windows)
 Import the project to Qt Creator, then run.
 Add DEFINES+="PORTABLE" to the QMake configuration if you would like to isolate your debug build from any system files.